a-lost-loser/hourglass/README.md

 - Mbstring PHP Extension
 - Tokenizer PHP Extension

-## Develop Hourglass
+## Contribute to Hourglass
-The best way to get started with Hourglass is to read our documentation or some of our cookbooks.
-Feel free to contribute by either helping us improve the existing codebase, or by developing new plugins.
-We're also very appreciative of bug reports and feature requests.
+The easiest way to contribute is by reporting bugs, creating feature requests and spreading the word.
+If you want to contribute code, please open a pull request to the `dev` branch with your improvements.
+You can also reach out to me directly at [christopher@padarom.io](mailto:christopher@padarom.io).

 #### Coding standards
-When contributing, please follow the following guides and code standards:
+When contributing code, please follow the following guides and code standards:

 * [PSR 1 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md)
 * [PSR 2 Coding Style Guide](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)